p360-workshop/DevDays-2020/DockerAndKubernetes/5-ingress.md

 ## Validation

-Open a browser and go https://<firstname-lastname>.p360.providerdataplatform.net/
+Open a browser and go to `https://<firstname-lastname>.p360.providerdataplatform.net/`

 ## Cleanup